cucapra/EventQueue/README.md

 ### Contact

 I am [Zhijing](https://tissue3.github.io/) at Cornell University.
-This work is my Xilinx internship project.
+This project is originally my Xilinx internship project.
+I extend after the internship and now it is accepted by HPCA 2022.
+I will put the reference later.
 If getting to any trouble, you can contact me at zl679@cornell.edu